forcedotcom/cli/releasenotes/README.md

 ------------

+* NEW: We've made all kinds of cool improvements to the `dev generate <thingy>` commands and tightened up the validation of inputted values.
+Examples of improvements include:

+    * You can now specify a new flag type with the `dev generate flag` command: `option`.
+Use this type for flags that take a short list of string values, similar to a picklist.
+The `dev generate flag` command then prompts you for these values.
+    *
 * NEW: Open your org in an incognito window of your browser with the new `--private` flag of `org open`.
 This example opens your default org in an incognito window of the Chrome browser:

    ```bash